XRPLF/xrpl-dev-portal/content/tutorials/use-nfts/nftoken-tester-tutorial.md

 # Prerequisites

-To mint a token, you need to generate Account and Secret credentials.
-Go to [https://xrpl.org/xrp-testnet-faucet.html](https://xrpl.org/xrp-testnet-faucet.html) and click **Generate Devnet credentials**.
+To mint a `NFToken`, you need to generate Account and Secret credentials for the NFT sandbox (wss://xls20-sandbox.rippletest.net:51233).
+Go to [https://xrpl.org/xrp-testnet-faucet.html](https://xrpl.org/xrp-testnet-faucet.html) and click **Generate NFT-Devnet credentials**.
 You can also obtain a second set of account credentials to try creating and accepting buy and sell offers.

 You will need a URL to the token data you want to turn into a `NFToken`.
 You can use your own object or this example IPFS address for testing.